mozzarellaV8/agora-marketplace/exec-summary.md

 ## Starting Points

 One of issues with darknet markets is that they're in the dark.
-Answering some basic questions might shed some light. **How large are these markets?** and, if left unchecked, **How large could they be?**
+Answering some basic questions might shed some light.

+- **How large are these markets?** and, if left unchecked,
+- **How large could they be?**
+- **What are the chances the market could double in size, and how long would that take?**

 While lying in the exploratory realm, many basic questions would still provide light: